Yogarajan12/Yogarajan12/README.md

 I am continuing a project that began in my Master's course on game theory and evolutionary algorithms at **Stevens Institute of Technology**, now under the supervision of the professor who taught the course and with the goal of developing it towards publication.

 The project studies how frontier language models behave in repeated strategic interactions using iterated Prisoner’s Dilemma experiments, behavioural strategy classification and evolutionary dynamics.
-The question I find most interesting is whether seemingly small differences in model behaviour or prompt framing can become qualitatively different population dynamics once many AI agents interact and are selected on performance — and how that changes the threat profile of multi-agent deployments.
+The question I find most interesting is whether seemingly small differences in model behaviour or prompt framing can become qualitatively different population dynamics once many AI agents interact and are selected on performance, and how that changes the threat profile of multi-agent deployments.

 *Work in progress; code and manuscript are not yet public.*